 Barcelona's international airport, which handles flights to the Catalan capital, is located in Prat de Llobregat, a seaside town about 12 kilometres from Barcelona city centre.
-Barcelona Airport, which officially bears the name "Josep Tarradellas Barcelona-El Prat Airport" since June 2011, consists of Terminals 1 and 2 (2A, 2B and 2C), which receive both national and international flights.

 Spread over an area of more than 540,000 m2, Terminal 1 of Barcelona Airport, which was inaugurated in June 2009, handles 70% of the air traffic of the Catalan capital and is located 4 km from Terminal 2.

-Boarding takes place at gates A, B, C, D and E depending on your destination :
+Boarding takes place at gates A, B, C, D and E depending on your destination.

 - A, B, C : Schengen

-- D and E : Non Schengen
+- D and E : Not Schengen

 If you are not at the right terminal, you have the option between metro, taxi or shuttle.
 The Barcelona airport shuttle service is free of charge and runs between the different terminals of the airport, 7 days a week, with a departure every 5 minutes.
 With the shuttle, which is green and easy to spot, count about 30 minutes between the 2 terminals with the waiting time.